Réka Tóth-Vásárhelyi: Family

 Her father, József Tóth-Vásárhelyi, is an architect, and her mother, Éva Tóth-Vásárhelyi, is a history teacher.
-Her brother, Máté, is an archaeologist who works in the film industry.
+Her brother, Máté, is an archaeologist.
 Her maternal grandfather, József Tóth-Vásárhelyi, was a harmonica artist who played music for the first Hungarian sound films.

 Education

 She graduated from Széchenyi István Secondary Grammar School in 1993 and obtained her degree in Primary and Pre-School Education from Eötvös Loránd University in 2000.
 In 2001, she completed her studies at Eszterházy Károly Teacher Training College in Eger, Hungary, specializing in Visual Education with a research focus on Japanese art methodology.
 She also pursued various art forms such as ikebana, calligraphy, and ink painting.
 She ventured into sculpting and discovered woodworking through sculptor Jun Tsukawaki.
 In 2004, she enrolled at Atelier Interior Design School in Budapest, followed by a postgraduate course at Moholy-Nagy University of Art and Design (MOME) where she earned her MA in Art and Textile Design Education.
 She continued her academic journey as a PhD student in Alternative Art Education at the University of Art and Design Linz (Kunstuniversität Linz) from 2008 onwards.